 - 1 whole cinnamon stick

-- Add 3 cups of water to a medium size saucepan and bring it to a boil.
+- Add water to a medium-size saucepan and bring it to a boil over high heat.

-- Add 1 tbsp grated ginger, 1 whole cinnamon stick, and 1 tsp ground turmeric and simmer for 5 minutes.
+- Add grated ginger, whole cinnamon stick, and ground turmeric and simmer for 5 minutes.

-- Strain the tea in 2 teacups using a tea strainer.
+- Strain the tea into 2 teacups using a tea strainer.

 - Serve hot.